QUESTION: How long should you wait to replace a pet that dies?

 Don: Let's return to our question: How long should I wait until I replace my pet?

-Don: So the test question you ask yourself with emotional honesty is: Am I trying to replace my pet at this time, or am I adding a new animal to my home and life with an open heart?
-Am I ready to see this pet and what it will actually need, especially if it is a puppy or a kitten, or am I still looking at a new pet in the emotional shadow of the pet that I have lost.
-Barney, the dog I quickly adopted to replace old Spot, was wild and neurotic.
-He chased cars and would get so obsessed on a car that he ran into telephone poles head on.
-Spot was more of a smart and patient dog that rode with me with ease.
-Barney couldn't stay on the tractor seat much less ride with me.
-I couldn't let Barney out in the front yard or he would be killed, not by a car but by a pole!
+Don: So the test question you ask yourself with emotional honesty is: Am I trying to replace my pet now, or am I adding a new animal to my home and life with an open heart?
+Am I ready to see this pet and what it will need, especially if it is a puppy or a kitten, or am I still looking at a new pet in the emotional shadow of the pet I have lost?
+Barney, the dog I adopted to replace old Spot, was wild and neurotic.
+He chased cars and would get so obsessed with a car that he ran into telephone poles head-on.
+Spot was more of an intelligent, patient dog who quickly rode with me.
+Barney couldn't stay on the tractor seat, much less ride with me.
+I couldn't let Barney out in the front yard, or he would be killed, not by a car but by a pole!
 I grew to love Barney, but he had a long shadow he lived in with me.
 It hurt more once I realized what I had done instead of waiting as we have spoken of today.

 Deb: It doesn't mean you can't recover from replacing a pet, it just means you have more pain to deal with and more troublesome situations to handle.
 When you wait to introduce a new pet and take the actions of grief recovery, the outcome will be a happier one for all involved.